yegor256/blog/_drafts/_vesting.md

 There are a few typical approaches.

-One of the most [popular](https://www.feld.com/archives/2005/05/term-sheet-vesting.html) ones is
-"[four years with a one-year cliff](https://thenextweb.com/entrepreneur/2013/07/21/startup-founders-heres-why-vesting-is-your-best-friend/)," which means that if they had 50% equity and leave after two years they will only retain 25%.
-The longer they stay, the larger percentage of their equity will be vested until they become fully vested in the 48th month.
+One of the most [popular](https://www.feld.com/archives/2005/05/term-sheet-vesting.html) is "[four years with a one-year cliff](https://thenextweb.com/entrepreneur/2013/07/21/startup-founders-heres-why-vesting-is-your-best-friend/)," which means that if they had 50% equity and leave after two years they will only retain 25%.
+The longer they stay, the larger the percentage of their equity that will be vested until they become fully vested in the 48th month.
 However, because they have a one year cliff, if they leave before the 12th month, they get nothing.
 There could be
 [slight modifications](https://medium.com/@ipaullee/let-s-revise-the-vesting-schedule-for-startup-founders-and-employees-7817fcb301ea)
-to numbers, of course.
+to the numbers, of course.

 The disadvantage of this approach is that their primary motivation is to stay in the company, instead of achieving results.
 This vesting